justinalm/justinalm.github.io/work/_posts/2012-05-7-emily-carr-grad-catalog-2012.markdown

 title: "2012 ECUAD Catalog Website"
 date: 2013-04-17 16:19:44
 thumbnail: "/images/2012-emilycarr-catalogue-thumb.jpg"
-description: ""
+description: "I designed and developed the _2012 Emily Carr Graduation Exhibition website."
 ---

-I designed and developed the _2012 Emily Carr Graduation Exhibition website_.
+I designed and developed the 2012 Emily Carr Graduation Exhibition website.

 Bernie Yao shot footage of students working on their pieces for the exhibition.
 I edited that footage together and embedded it full-width on the front page of the site.